dotkernel/admin-documentation/docs/book/v6/introduction/file-structure.md

 The `src` folder in each Module folder normally also contains these files:

 * `ConfigProvider.php` - Configuration data for the module
-* `OpenAPI.php` - Detailed descriptions for each endpoint in the OpenAPI format
 * `RoutesDelegator.php` - Module specific route registrations

 ### `templates` folder for modules